TOME

 The U.S. Constitution was written during slavery.

 California could start by making a modern Constitution - which would include other races.
 The current one does not.
-That alone is an inaccurate make-up of US history.
+That alone is an inaccurate make-up of US society.
 Imagine if I walked around with servents, in chains.
 In 2022.
-WTF
+WTF.

 Look at the dates the U.S. Constitution was ratified, and then look at the date of the Emancipation Proclimation.

-Cuturally, what does this state have in common with some fucking hillbilly rapist that rides a HORSE to a poll location and then pulls out a GUN?
-Or Duck Dynasty duck hunting in a bayou, on some fanboat?
+Cuturally, what does this state have in common with some hillbilly rapist that rides a HORSE to the poll location and then pulls out a GUN?
+Or Duck Dynasty fanboat hick in a bayou?
 We ain't tryna eat crawdads and live in a trailer making mayonnaise sandwiches either.

-2021 is the perfect year for CA to become it's own country.
+2021 is a great year for CA to become it's own country.

 I will design the flag for free.